What credit score do you need for a construction loan?

 Lower credit scores require additional documentation, explanations for negative items, and potentially manual underwriting review.

-Strategies to Qualify with a Lower Credit Score
+What Are the Strategies to Qualify with a Lower Credit Score?

 If your credit score falls below ideal thresholds, these strategies can improve your approval odds.